 In response, Toyota developed several grand touring models to produce practical, high-performance coupes that were comfortable in everyday use yet could be effective on a race track with only minor modifications.

-The original design work for the new car was a different direction than Nissan’s A550X.
-Instead of unibody construction designed with a moderately priced mass production car, the new Toyota 2000GT would be based on a backbone chassis similar to the Lotus Elan, with an “X” shape designed for the engine to fit into the front of the “X” while the differential would go inside the rear fork of the “X”.
+The original design work for the new vehicle went a different direction than Nissan’s A550X.
+Instead of unibody construction designed with a moderately priced mass-production vehicle, the new Toyota 2000GT would be based on a backbone chassis similar to the Lotus Elan, with an “X” shape designed for the engine to fit into the front of the “X” while the differential would go inside the rear fork of the “X”.